AAK581/sepolia-cats-dapp/README.md

 # About this project

 ## Project Description
-Flow Cats is a gamified testnet FLOW faucet made on the FLOW blockchain.
+Flow Cats is a gamified testnet FLOW faucet made on the testnet FLOW blockchain.
 Users can claim testnet FLOWs by collecting kittens in the game which can be synced online using the Teleporter in-game item.
 Upon collecting at least 15 kittens, a user can claim a reward from the dApp, with a maximum of 4 rewards per day.